top of page

 A balanced colour scheme can make your interiors feel harmonious.
 The 60-30-10 rule is a simple design principle:

-This approach ensures you don’t overwhelm your space with too many competing colours while still allowing for creativity.
+This approach ensures you don’t overwhelm your space with too many competing colours.
+It also allows for creativity while maintaining balance.

 Match with Existing Furniture and Decor